Makers of Monopoly in the money despite fall in profits

 Cartamundi Ireland, whose parent was formerly part of games giant Hasbro, recorded pretax profits of €3.6 million for 2019, down from €6.5 million a year earlier as revenues rose to €62 million from €60.9 million.

-The Waterford factory, which produces games such as Monolopy, Twister, Connect 4, Trivial Pursuit and Scrabble, earlier this year announced plans to start assembling medical tests as a response to Covid-19.
-The plant is the largest European games manufacturing plant in the group, employing over 300 people.
+The Waterford factory, which produces games such as Monopoly, Twister, Connect 4, Trivial Pursuit and Scrabble, earlier this year announced plans to start assembling medical tests as a response to Covid-19.
+The plant is the largest European games manufacturing plant in the group, employing more than 300 people.

-The company’s parent meanwhile is the world’s leading manufacturer of card and board games and in latter years has also expanded into producing digital products.
-The Belgian-headquartered company has annual revenues of approximately $440 million and employs over 2,500 people globally.
+The company’s parent, whose headquarters are in Belgium, is the world’s leading manufacturer of card and board games, and in latter years has also expanded into producing digital products.
+Its has annual revenues of about $440 million and employs more than 2,500 people globally.

 The company employed 339 people locally last year, up from 316 in 2018.
-Staff costs, including wages and salaries, totalled €15.2 million, as against €14.4 million in the prior year.
+Staff costs, including wages and salaries, totalled €15.2 million, compared with €14.4 million in the prior year.